 BNG Bank's bylaws restrict its ownership to the Dutch public sector.
 This ownership structure has been stable since 1925 and is unlikely to change, given the bank's mandate to act as a lender to the Dutch public sector.
-The bank's long-term loan portfolio was \in 83.5 billion as of year-end 2019, up slightly from \notin 80.8 billion as of year-end 2018, and total new long-term lending amounted to \notin 14.0 billion in 2019 (\notin 2.4 billion higher than in 2018).
+The bank's long-term loan portfolio was €85.4 billion as of end-June 2020, up €1.2 billion from year-end 2019 as a result of the higher demand for credit from municipalities following the coronavirus outbreak.
+Total new long-term lending amounted to €5.4 billion in the first half of 2020 (€0.8 billion lower than in the first half of 2019).
+Despite the major impact of the crisis on the healthcare sector, the support provided by the state and health insurers limited the negative effect on BNG Bank.

 The bank's market share of lending to local governments, housing associations and healthcare institutions (core clients) was 71% in terms of long-term lending production in 2019 (stable compared with that in 2018).
 We expect the bank to maintain its position in the Dutch public-sector financing business given its mandate, ownership and advantageous funding costs compared with those of commercial banks.